 For specifics on the type of ekphrasis that MacQ is looking for, please see this essay by Jack Cooper and Clare MacQueen: Ephective Ekphrastics: A Guide to Verbalizing Art.

-TIP 1: Because MacQ is saturated with poems and fiction from the first-person perspective, our publisher Clare MacQueen would love to see more pieces written in third person. 😊
+Tip 1: Because MacQ is saturated with poems and fiction from the first-person point of view, our publisher Clare MacQueen would love to see more pieces written from other perspectives. 😊

 “We look for works that knock our socks off, that is, prize-worthy material.
 Regardless of the genre, we cherish a unique voice, fresh language, and the sly use of literary devices such as metaphor and irony.
 We hope to be side-swiped, poked in the ribs, and otherwise smitten by an arresting idea, a compelling narrative, an exquisite lyric, or a moving account, all of which thread the perfect line between the personal and the universal.”